abhaanisha/Head-Gesture-Recognition-System/report.md

 ### 3.2.1 Data Collection Firmware

-#### slave_datacollection.py — Left Nicla Vision
+**slave_datacollection.py — Left Nicla Vision:**
-- Connects to Wi-Fi and reads LSM6DSRX at *50 Hz* (20 ms period)
-- Sends *6 raw floats* [ax2, ay2, az2, gx2, gy2, gz2] as a comma-separated UDP datagram to Master on *port 6000*
-- No timestamp in packet — keeps payload minimal for low-latency streaming
+This script runs on the slave device, connecting to Wi-Fi and continuously reading data from the LSM6DSRX IMU at a frequency of 50 Hz (20 ms period).
+It packages the 6 raw floating-point values `[ax2, ay2, az2, gx2, gy2, gz2]` into a comma-separated UDP datagram and transmits it to the master device on port 6000.
+Notably, the packet excludes a timestamp to keep the payload as minimal as possible, ensuring low-latency streaming.

-#### master_datacollection.py — Right Nicla Vision
+**master_datacollection.py — Right Nicla Vision:**
-- Reads its own IMU at *50 Hz*: [ax1, ay1, az1, gx1, gy1, gz1]
-- Receives Slave 6-axis data from UDP *port 6000* (non-blocking — holds last valid packet if one is missed, initialised to zeros)
-- Combines both into a *13-value packet*:
-  [timestamp, ax1, ay1, az1, gx1, gy1, gz1, ax2, ay2, az2, gx2, gy2, gz2]
-- Streams packet to PC on UDP *port 5005* at *50 Hz*
-- Prints every 10 loops (~5 Hz) for debug monitoring
+Operating on the master device, this script reads its own onboard IMU at 50 Hz while simultaneously receiving the slave's 6-axis data via UDP port 6000.
+The reception is non-blocking; if a packet is missed, the master retains the last valid data packet (or initializes to zeros).
+The script then combines both streams into a comprehensive 13-value packet `[timestamp, ax1, ay1, az1, gx1, gy1, gz1, ax2, ay2, az2, gx2, gy2, gz2]` and streams it to the PC on UDP port 5005 at 50 Hz.
+To facilitate debugging, the system prints status updates every 10 loops (approximately 5 Hz).

-#### Data_receive.py — PC Side
+**Data_receive.py — PC Side:**
-- Binds to UDP *port 5005, prompts for an **activity label, then starts a **5-second countdown*
-- Records for *250 seconds* — skips any packet where len(values) != 13
-- Saves to a timestamped CSV in imu_data/: <activity>_<YYYYMMDD_HHMMSS>.csv

-*CSV schema:*

-timestamp, ax1, ay1, az1, gx1, gy1, gz1, ax2, ay2, az2, gx2, gy2, gz2, activity

-- Prints rows/sec every second for throughput monitoring
-- Handles KeyboardInterrupt gracefully without data loss
+This script is responsible for data aggregation on the PC.
+It binds to UDP port 5005 and initiates a session by prompting the user for an activity label, followed by a 5-second countdown.
+It records data for 250 seconds, intentionally skipping any incomplete packets where the value count does not equal 13.
+The incoming data is saved into a timestamped CSV file located in the `imu_data/` directory, formatted as `<activity>_<YYYYMMDD_HHMMSS>.csv`.
+The script gracefully handles keyboard interruptions to prevent data loss and prints the rows processed per second for throughput monitoring.

 ### 3.2.2 Inference Firmware — master.py (Right Nicla Vision)